beckii0930/CSCI596_Final_Project/README.md

   <img src="./Ccgscheme.png" width="400">
 </p>

-A "**1 Sites per Amino Acid**" strategy is used to coarse grain protein.Below is a sample CG scheme for a protein sequence ALA-ASP-ASP-GLU-GLN.
+A "**1 Sites per Amino Acid**" strategy is used to coarse grain protein.
+Below is a sample CG scheme for a protein sequence ALA-ASP-ASP-GLU-GLN.
 <p align="center">
   <img src="./pro_cg_scheme.png" width="400">
 </p>